 • Close the bathroom door when bathing / showering

 • Open windows during and after bathing / showering to allow the moist air to escape

 • Wipe down all surfaces, including bath units, windows sills and tiles to remove any excess moisture

 • Avoid leaving wet towels on the floor as this will cause mould growth and create a musty damp smell

-• Remove any mould you see immediately with mould wash concentrate to prevent further outbreaks
+• Remove any mould you see immediately with PermaPROTECT Mould Wash Concentrate to prevent further mould growth